attainu-falcon/falcon-course-module/tests/interview-ready.md

 ## Submitting the Solution

-Please created a repo named `attainu-test` and put the coding challenge solution as `strtoint.js` and the Express + React project inside `app` folder.
+Please created a repo named `attainu-test` and put the coding challenge solution as `strtoint.js` and `lca.js` and the Express + React project inside `app` folder.

 Please include `package.json` in with all the packages you are using inside the `app` folder as well.